-Legislation regarding the location and implementation of renewable energy sources such as wind and solar are currently being debated in the Maryland General Assembly.
+Legislation regarding the location and implementation of renewable energy sources such as wind and solar have recently been debated in the Maryland General Assembly.
 The debate revolves around governmental jurisdiction as it relates to how these uses are regulated.
 Recent court cases around the State have deemed the Public Service Commission as the legislative authority over these types of uses.
-Local planning and zoning offices are fighting this opinion and believe that it usurps local land use authority.
+In order to preserve some local input on these issues, legislation has been passed to require the PSC to consult with local jurisdictions on potential applications and must consider testimony given as part of their decision.
 In Washington County amendments have been made to the Zoning Ordinance to provide opportunities for renewable energy uses to be located within appropriate areas.
 Currently, solar arrays are permitted in Industrial Districts and a special exception use in rural area districts.
-While permitted as a special exception use in rural areas these uses have also been prohibited from designated preservation areas such as Priority Preservation Areas and Rural Legacy Areas.
+While permitted as a special exception use in rural areas, these uses have also been prohibited from designated preservation areas such as Priority Preservation Areas and Rural Legacy Areas.
+The only exception of this prohibition would be the establishment of solar facilities in PPA's on land that is currently zoned Industrial Mineral.

 Great effort was made to analyze which areas of the County should be delineated as a high priority for land preservation because of agricultural productivity.
 Because the State and County have put forth millions of dollars and other resources into land preservation to reduce large scale residential development in these areas, it was a logical progression to prohibit uses that would inhibit or prevent agricultural production.
 By being selective and prioritizing agricultural resources this also provides flexibility to landowners outside of these areas who may not have access to funding opportunities for preservation, to gain another source of income.
+Additional protections against intrusion of these facilities into prime farmlands include a requirement for solar facilities to be located on lands not designated as prime soils to the greatest extent possible.